 This recipe for Rosemary Creamed Corn could not be easier.
 Freshly cut corn on the cob simmered in a simple rosemary cream sauce.
 A delicious summer side!
 Adapted from Alton Brown.

 - 5 ears fresh corn on the cob or 4 cups frozen corn, defrosted

 - 1 tablespoon unsalted butter

-- 1/2 sweet onion, diced
+- 1/2 medium yellow or sweet onion, diced

-- 1 sprig fresh rosemary
+- 1 sprig fresh rosemary, or more to taste

-- 1 teaspoon salt
+- 1 teaspoon Kosher salt

 - 2/3 cup heavy cream

-- 1 tablespoon cornmeal
+- 1 tablespoon finely ground cornmeal

 - Fresh ground black pepper, to taste

-- Take a cob and prop it up vertically on the smaller bowl.
-Use a sharp knife to slice off the kernels, allowing them to fall into the larger bowl.
-Rotate the cob as you go, until all of the kernels have been removed.
-Then, use the dull backside of your knife to scrape the liquid and remaining pulp.
+- Take a cob and prop it up vertically on the smaller bowl, then use a sharp knife to slice off the kernels, allowing them to fall into the larger bowl or on the tea towel.
+Rotate the cob until all of the kernels have been removed.
+Then, use the dull backside of your knife to scrape the remaining pulp.

 - Add the heavy cream to the pan and slowly whisk in the cornmeal.
 Allow it to thicken up for about a minute.